-The Corporation's executive compensation program is generally comprised of a base salary, a bonus opportunity and longterm incentives in the form of stock options granted under the Stock Option Plan (the "Stock Option Plan"), the Stock Appreciation Rights Plan (the "SAR Plan"), the Restricted Share Unit Plan (the "RSU Plan") and the Deferred Share Unit Plan (the "DSU Plan").
+The Corporation's executive compensation program is generally comprised of a base salary, a bonus opportunity and long-term incentives in the form of stock options granted under the stock option plan (the "Stock Option Plan"), the SAR plan (the "SAR Plan"), the old RSU plan (the "Old RSU Plan"), the new RSU and PSU plan (the "New RSU & PSU Plan") and the DSU plan (the "DSU Plan").

-The annual bonus provides an opportunity for executives to earn an annual cash incentive based on the degree of achievement of individual, strategic, operational and financial targets set by the Board of Directors.
-The Stock Option Plan, the SAR Plan, the RSU Plan and the DSU Plan are designed to attract and retain the key talent required to drive the Corporation's long-term success by providing participants with an opportunity to share in the shareholder value to which they contribute.
-The Governance & Compensation Committee, at its sole discretion, and from time to time, may propose modifications to the executive compensation policy, including the removal or addition of compensation elements and amendments to the Stock Option Plan, the SAR Plan, the RSU Plan and the DSU Plan.
+The annual bonus provides an opportunity for executives to earn an annual cash incentive based on the degree of achievement of individual, strategic, commercial, operational and financial targets set by the Board of Directors.
+The Stock Option Plan, the SAR Plan, the Old RSU Plan, the New RSU & PSU Plan and the DSU Plan are designed to attract and retain the key talent required to drive the Corporation's long-term success by providing participants with an opportunity to share in the shareholder value to which they contribute.
+The Governance & Compensation Committee, at its sole discretion, and from time to time, may propose modifications to the executive compensation policy, including the removal or addition of compensation elements and amendments to the Stock Option Plan, the SAR Plan, the Old RSU Plan, the New RSU & PSU Plan and the DSU Plan.
 Any such modifications will be presented to the Board of Directors and, when required, to the shareholders, for approval.